ringcentral/ringcentral-api-docs/docs/messaging/sms/high-volume/index.md

 1. Login to your [account portal](https://service.ringcentral.com/) and choose or purchase a number.
 Select either the "Local" or "TollFree" type.

+1. Login to your [deeveeloper portal](https://developers.ringcentral.com) and choose or create an application.

 2. Next, open a support ticket by emailing [devsupport@ringcentral.com](mailto:devsupport@ringcentral.com).
-   * Be sure to provide the account ID and the phone number you wish to setup for high-volume SMS in the support ticket you file.
+   * Be sure to provide the account ID, the phone number, and the application client ID you wish to setup for high-volume SMS in the support ticket you file.
    * Wait for the support engineer to process your request

 !!! warning "Limitations of High-Volume SMS"